LeoDog896/time-from-now/README.md

 # time-from-now
-check what time it is after X time
+check what time it is after X time (TODO)